pcingola/bds/src/manual/docs/language.md

 }
 ```

+Any object can be thrown, it does not have to be a subtype of `Exception`, but it is better if it is.

 ### `try` / `catch` / `finally`

 The `try` / `catch` / `finally` combination is used to to capture exceptions.